conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

    - Add a descriptive **name** for the Policy.
    - The **Technical ID** will be auto-populated as you type in the name.
 This is used to identify this Policy in CLI/API.
    - (Optional) Enter a **Description** to explain your Rule.
-1. Select rules to be used in the Policy:
+1. Select Rules to be used in the Policy:
    - Every Policy must have at least one Rule
    - You can also create new Rules from this page
 1. Select targets for the Policy: